crisist/crisist/README.md

  🌱 I’m currently learning Information

- 👯 I’m looking to collaborate on git
+ 👯 I’m looking to collaborate on github

  🤔 I’m looking for help with